steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 $$\beta$$ that are suboptimal because it is only a heuristic methodology while their method produces better parameters because it is the least biased distribution given the information at hand?
 Have statisticians really been doing it wrong for all these years?
-Well... it's unfortunate that the reviewers let the passage quoted above through, because it turns out that logistic regression is actually characterized by producing the distribution that is the least-biased given the information at hand.
+I think it's really unfortunate that this fact is not more widely known but it turns out that logistic regression is actually characterized by producing the distribution that is the least-biased given the information at hand.

-### The Max Entropy classifier is Logistic Regression is the Max Entropy classifier
+### The Max Entropy classifier is Logistic Regression

 Wait, one may say: "I don't recall reading anything about logistic regression producing a maximum entropy distribution in *The Elements of Statistical